sheylaPozo/Porfolio/README.md

 ![Demo](https://user-images.githubusercontent.com/54015740/128059453-0106f5c2-71d6-4dcc-bade-e84772d188f1.jpg)| ![mobile version capture](https://user-images.githubusercontent.com/54015740/128059565-86ba5485-525a-4666-9209-39403cedeab4.jpg)

 ---
-The main purpose of the project [Portfolio](https://sheylapozo.github.io/Porfolio/) was for me to develop some hands-on work using my previous knowledge working with Html, CSS, and linters, which also serves as practice in documenting my work in a professional way, with the learning objectives of using the best practices in HTML code, semantic HTML tags, CSS selectors in a correct way, CSS box model, to understand Figma designs to create a UI., using Flexbox to place elements in the page, learning how to build a personal portfolio site, as well as how to use images and backgrounds to enhance the look of the website which enhance the experience in programming with HTML and CSS.
+The main purpose of the project [Portfolio](https://sheylapozo.github.io/Porfolio/) was for me to develop some hands-on work using my previous knowledge working with Html, CSS, and linters, which also serves as practice in documenting my work in a professional way, with the learning objectives of using the best practices in HTML code, semantic HTML tags, CSS selectors in a correct way, CSS box model, to understand Figma designs to create a UI, using Flexbox to place elements in the page, learning how to build a personal portfolio site, as well as how to use images and backgrounds to enhance the look of the website which enhance the experience in programming with HTML and CSS, and apply some Javascript in order to show more complexibility.
 ---

 ## 💖 Live Demo